Adri6336/whos-open/README.md

 # whosopen
-This script will help me satisfy my curiosity about how many WAPs are purely open, without any authentication mechanisms whatsoever (not even an agree to AUP prompt).
-This is a proof of concept script to help map out public wifi spots and should **not** be used for malicious purposes.
+Script that allows you to scan for unauthenticated public wifi hotspots and get their IP address.
+This is a proof of concept script written to help map out public wifi spots and should **not** be used for malicious purposes.
+It was written out of boredom and curiosity.

 # Using whosopen